We are now closed for Christmas Tree sales in 2014. Merry Christmas!

 We invite you to our family friendly farm where you can choose and cut your own Christmas Tree at your leisure.
 We provide saws to cut your tree, a rope to help pull it back to the sales barn, friendly instruction on where to find your tree, a beautiful setting on the slope of the Blue Ridge from which to view the Loudoun Valley below, complimentary hot spiced cider and wreaths for sale from our own greens.
 Included in your tree purchase, we shake your tree clean and bale it tight for easy transport.
 We have plenty of heavy duty twine to help tie your tree to your vehicle, but BUNGEE CORDS or other tie-down straps are strongly recommended!
 Kids love the opportunity to run around the trees and have free form fun!
 We also sell multi-purpose cam straps that are excellent for tying a tree to your car top and many other uses.

-All of our Mountain Slow Grown Douglas Fir, Norway Spruce and Colorado Blue Spruce up to 7 feet are the same price, taller trees are priced at the sales barn.
+All of our Mountain Slow Grown Douglas Fir and Colorado Blue Spruce up to 7 feet are the same price, taller trees are priced at the sales barn.
 Click on the "Prices/Map" link to the left for our current year farm map and pricing information.

-We have some very tall trees this year, up to 14 feet!
+We have some very tall trees this year, up to 14 feet, with a new baler capable of baling the largest trees at the farm.
 Ask at the barn or the red Parking Shack for details on where to best start the hunt for the big boys.

 Simple - after parking, get a map either from our staff at the parking lot or up at the sales barn.
 At the sales barn we will give you a saw and rope and some complimentary hot cider before you head out to find your Christmas tree.
 Once you find and cut down your tree, bring it back to the sales barn where we will tag your tree with your initials, then shake your tree clean, bale it tight for easy transport, and price it for you.
 In the sales barn we have a variety of local goods for sale as well as our wreaths made on-site from our own greens.
 Once you've purchased your tree and any other items, we'll load up your tree and take everyone & their trees back down to the parking area, or you can walk it down yourself.